By Cindy Betz, a person living with type 2 diabetes

 During this time I found that my local health department was not going to be any help at all as far as education, but I reached out to the District Health Department for our area, and found they not only have free diabetes classes but also do cooking classes.
 They also knew which libraries and hospitals in our region have reduced-fee classes or free support groups where I could connect with others with diabetes from time to time.

 The dietitian from the District Health Department is still one of my favorite sources of information and I can go back to those classes any time I want for a refresher or for help with an issue in my blood labs from the doctor.
 She is also able to contact my doctor to go over certain issues if I share my blood work with her.
-She is so much fun and very kind and patient with everyone, whether the class size is large or small.
+She is fun, very kind and patient with everyone, whether the class size is large or small.

-How To Start Learning
+How To Start Learning:

 #1 Schedule an appointment with a dietitian.
 I can’t emphasize enough how important this is.
 Meeting with a dietitian to get a personalized meal plan will set you up for success.